-Java has much more traffic and urbanisation.
+Java has even more traffic and much more urbanisation than Sumatra.
 The roofs are also different again, much squatter and far less elaborate.
 Perhaps they are fertile enough already down here.
 We are stopped by the police for an imaginary traffic infringement.
 The guide tells us that Indonesia is not nearly as corrupt as it used to be.

 Endless rice terraces, with all stages of the growing cycle in evidence.
 Harvesting, threshing, tilling, harrowing, and ploughing (with hefty buffalo).
 The countryside is becoming increasingly bedecked with bunting and banners, mainly in scarlet and white.
 The guide explains that there are a several celebrations going on in August.
 It is Independence Day on August 17th and it is also Ramadan of course.

 Many shops and restaurants remain closed during the day because of the latter.
 Although there seems to be a lot of cooking taking place, so that the people have nice things to eat when sunset comes and they break their fast.
 Most of the goodies seem to be very sweet, involving lashings of palm sugar and coconut.
 It’s a bit like celebrating the end of Lent with an Easter party every day for a month.
 Then there is Eidh, which is a very big party to celebrate the end of all the small parties.
 Some of the rules also seem to be open to various interpretation.
 If you travel a long way you can eat during the day, but are expected to extend your fast by another day.